orgvue2/orgvue-basic/chapter05/pivot_view.md

 2) In the Pivot Panel in Side Panel, set “Tenure Years” as ‘Columns’, “Grade” as ‘Rows’ and choose Rectangles for ‘Shapes’, then drag the ‘Max / cell’ slider to the right end

+##Various shapes

+For summary cells you can select different shapes including circles, pictographs (scaled circles), sunflowers and treemaps (scaled rectangles).